 The refund calculation will be based on the student's last date of attendance.
-Any monies due the applicant or student will be refunded within 30 days of the date of cancellation, termination, or determination of withdrawal.
+Any monies due the applicant or student will be refunded within 30 days of the date of cancellation, termination, or student's last date of attendance, whichever is earliest.
 If a student received a loan for tuition, a refund will be made to the lender to reduce the student's loan debt.
 If the amount of refund exceeds the unpaid balance of the loan, the balance of funds will then be applied in the following order: